 A sacrococcygeal teratoma (SCT) is a tumor located at the base of the spine, often called the ‘tail bone’ in the area just above the buttocks.
 This kind of tumor is made up of different cells found during very early development.
 The tumor usually has both solid and cystic (fluid-filled) parts.
 Tumors with a greater cystic (fluid-filled) component may grow more slowly than those with more solid tissue.
 Some of the more solid tumors have a very large blood supply that can cause complications during the pregnancy and in the post-operative period.
 Large tumors can extend into the pelvis and affect other organs.

-Twin reversed arterial perfusion (TRAP) used to be known as acardiac twin pregnancy.
+Twin reversed arterial perfusion (TRAP) is a rare diagnosis in which one twin develops normally (the “pump twin”) and the other twin never develops as expected and gets all of its blood supply through the placenta from the other baby (the "“TRAP fetus” or “acardiac fetus") because it either has a very underdeveloped heart or no heart at all.
 It is a very rare type of twinning that is only seen in pregnancies with only one placenta, happening in about 1 in every 35,000 identical twin births.

 Twin-to-twin transfusion syndrome (TTTS) is a rare complication of pregnancy that develops in 10-15% of twins when the babies share the same placenta (monochorionic).
 TTTS can occur with triplet or quadruplet gestations if babies share the same placenta.
 All babies who share a placenta share blood between them through connecting blood vessels.
 If the blood is shared equally, the babies will do fine.
 If there is unequal sharing of blood flow that can cause TTTS.
 It may develop any time in the second or third trimester of pregnancy.